 I hope to support many more of you during my time as governor.
 I am at school most days dropping and collecting my own children or you can leave me a message at the office if I can support you and your child in any way.

-I am the Clerk to Governors for St Marychurch C of E Primary and Nursery School, as well as All Saints Babacombe C of E School.
+I am the Clerk to Governors for St Marychurch C of E Primary and Nursery School.
 I fulfil this role, along with my day time role as a Learning Support Assistant at a local secondary school.
 With over 8 years experience of arranging and taking minutes of meetings for Local Authorities and Police Forces, I wanted to make use of my administration skills and experience in the local area.

 My role as a Clerk to Governors includes providing advice to the governing board and its individual members on governance, constitutional and procedural matters, plus to provide administrative support to the governing board, its committees and individual governors to facilitate effective and efficient meetings and strategic governance.